Department of Linguistics

 their Preservation (CELP) blog.

-2015-present Fieldwork: documentation and sociolinguistic description of Iyasa [yko], Campo, Cameroon
+2015-present Fieldwork: documentation, sociolinguistic description, and revitalization of Iyasa [yko],

 2014 Fieldwork with diaspora speakers: language attitudes among speakers of Cameroonian